-- Test the emergency plans related to the loss of essential services, fires, situations involving a missing resident, medical emergencies and violent outbursts on an annual basis, including the arrangements with the community agencies, partner facilities and resources that will be involved in responding to an emergency. - Test all other emergency plans as least once every three years, including arrangements with community agencies, partner facilities and resources that will be involved in responding to an emergency. - Conduct a planned evacuation at least once every three years. - Keep a written record of the testing of the emergency plans and planned evacuation and of the changes made to improve the plans.
+- Meetings are held at a minimum of four times a year or at the call of the chair. - Agenda will be circulated prior to meeting. - Minutes will be recorded and circulated by Co-Chair or Designate. - Changes made to the Fire Plan must be forwarded to the Fire Department for review and approval. - Test the emergency plans related to the loss of essential services, fires, situations involving a missing resident, medical emergencies and violent outbursts, gas leaks, natural disasters, extreme weather evets, boil water advisories, outbreaks of communicable disease, outbreaks of a disease of public health significance, epidemics, pandemics and floods on an annual basis, including the arrangements with the community agencies, partner facilities and resources that will be involved in responding to an emergency. - Test all other emergency plans as least once every three years, including arrangements with community agencies, partner facilities and resources that will be involved in responding to an emergency. - Conduct a planned evacuation at least once every three years. - Keep a written record of the testing of the emergency plans and planned evacuation and of the changes made to improve the plans.

-DATE APPROVED: DATE REVIEWED: DATE REVISED: January 2006 January 2023 June 2022
+DATE APPROVED: January 2006

+DATE REVIEWED: January 2024

+DATE REVISED: January 2024

+MANUAL: Emergency Policy No.: 1-A-15

+SECTION: Organization

-JOHN NOBLE HOME DIVISION: Emergency Planning POLICY NO: 1-A-15 Emergency Manual CATEGORY: Organization ISSUED BY: Emergency Planning Committee SUBJECT: Hazard Identification and Risk Assessment Plan/Tool PAGE NO: 1 of
+SUBJECT: Hazard Identification and Risk Assessment Plan/Tool